extemporelang/extemporelang.github.io/_docs/guides/sharedsystem.md

 workflow.
 Obviously if it's not to your taste then you've still got the full power of Extempore under the hood; but if you just want to fire it up and get people dancing then this is a good way forward 😁

+## Making loops with the pattern language

+TODO: provide some presets for the synth to get folks started.

+## Playing & tweaking the analogue synth

+TODO: provide some half-decent-sounding (but not _too_ complicated) loops for folks to loop through (e.g. a cover) while they tweak the synth params.

+## Open questions

+{:.info-box}

+If you've stumbled across this section on the website, then welcome---but these are just some notes for me (Ben) as I write these docs.
+So you probably don't need to have answers to these questions.

+- how do we write it; "shared system", sharedsystem, SharedSystem, something else? do we want a different name altogether? likewise for the extempore pattern language

+- is there a way to specify not rests, but "ties" (option: use the '| character)

+- cb as cowbell vs cb as callback? also, do we actually observe the sample indices for even the dlogue

+- which of the pc_ivl ones to give "epl-friendly shortcuts" to? currently quantize and relative, but we could do e.g. random (not really necessary)